JordanSpencerWu/old-website/_posts/book/2016/2016-12-24-living-forward.md

 Life Accounts, your life is an interrelated collection of interests, responsibilities, dreams, and activities.
 This is divided into three circles - Circle of Being (solely on you in relation to yourself), Circle of Relating (collection of activities centered on you in relation to others), and Circle of Doing (collection of activities dealing with you in relation to your output).
 Write out your Life Accounts and remember that they are unique to you and are interrelated.
 Once you have your list of Life Accounts, determine the condition of each Life Account.
 They can be growing balance (more than you need), consistent balance (have what you need), or declining balance (less than you need).
 Your Life is a collection of accounts and each of them requires the right attentions.

-Remember we have to attend to ourselves first in order to be spiritually, emotionally, intellectually, and physically avialable to others.
+Remember we have to attend to ourselves first in order to be spiritually, emotionally, intellectually, and physically available to others.

 ##### Break each Life Account down into five sections